Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up at least one hit in five games in a row.
-In his last five games he is batting .333 with two doubles, a home run, two walks and three RBI.
+- Santander has picked up at least one hit in six games in a row.
+In his last 10 games he is hitting .350 with four doubles, three home runs, six walks and 12 RBI.

 Santander Recent Games